Advanced usage¶

 Process terminated

-Module.load allows to load an external library into our instrumentation session, once loaded it behaves as a regular module in Frida meaning it has access to Module's methods like findExportByName, enumerateExports, enumerateImports... etc.
+allows us to load an external library into our instrumentation session.
+Once loaded, it behaves as a regular module in Frida, which means we can use the Module API methods (findExportByName

 To illustrate how this works, the following C program is used: